aleksandramedina/Capstone-Seminar/March 30, 2021/README.md

 - integrated Aaron's Perlin noise example and successfully networked it across multiple sketches
 - fixed all bugs with the current seven instructions
 - create a [system](https://drive.google.com/file/d/1co-59dn0OpSGzj9Jd8QFbSQouFxHjXFc/view?usp=sharing) for the algorithm the "announce" itself
+- allowed for a natural end to the game, by creating a feature to save the finished artwork as a JPEG

 **What still needs to be done:**
-- add a feature that allows for a natural end to the game, such as a feature to save the finished artwork as a JPEG
+- fix the call of random instructions
+- fix the 'announcement' bug

 **User testing:**